KarlitoCZ/SeaX-Plugin/README.md

 # SeaX-Plugin
-A custom plugin for a minecraft PirateCraft by Karlito
+A custom plugin for PirateCraft server network by Karlito